Carbonfreezer/SimReinforce/README.md

 This core concept is reflected in the **step** function of **FrameworkGym**.

 As a next step, we want to generate a Video from the simulation.
 The OpenAI gym already provides this option.
 Unfortunately, this generates a movie frame after every step call.
 As we have coupled the Gym with a discrete event simulator in simpy
 The time passed in different calls of the step function may vary significantly.
-Also, for certain aspects like moving objects, we want to provide an interpolated transition between states.
+Additionally, for certain aspects, such as moving objects, we want to provide an interpolated transition between states.
 The way we solved this problem is to generate a log during a trial run, which logs which object caused which event and when.
 This log is administered in the class **ScriptGenerator** of the framework.
+Whenever an actor makes a new decision, the old one gets flagged as finished and a new one starts.
+This way, continuous transitions can be displayed in the visualization.
+This could be done, for instance, if the event involves walking from A to B. The framework's user must implement this logging and is not limited to actors controlled by the AI.

+If a script is provided, world situations can be generated for specific points in time.
+The **MovieMaker** class extracts this information and calls a render plugin to create an image based on the given information.
+As the framework will most likely be used for situations where things move around and objects get stored, several helper classes are provided for these tasks.
+First, there are two types of bar visualizations (**ContinuousBar** and **DiscreteBar**), and second, there is a helper class (**PositionManager**) that helps with painting sprites at specific positions on the screen.
+Positions can be handed over with names and paths, as a connection of points can be specified.
+Paths are  a means to help with positional animation.
+Given a completion percentage, a position can be extracted along the path.

+The main functions are in **GlobalFunctions**.
+This is one function to train the MaskabePPO learner (**PerformTraining**) and one function to execute an episode, log it, and generate a video (**GenerateMovie**).